SNU-LIST/ANN-MWI/README.md

 - **test_ANNMWI.py**: to test the trained network with the normalized test set.

-     For the test, you can use our results (.ckpt files) in each corresponding network folder in the *train_result* folder.
+     For the test, you can use our results (.ckpt files) in each corresponding network folder in the *trained_networks* folder.